 Furthermore, without access to school facilities, online graduate students need to use their own devices for learning and building up skills.
 For data science students, many courses require a good deal of computing power to learn practical skills or programming languages.
 So, this can be an additional cost that some people may forget to factor in after getting enrolled.

 However, not all online classes are built the same.
 For instance, a professor may opt for live streaming of lectures and discussions.
 They might even throw in collaborative group projects.
 On the other hand, other professors and instructors may take a less hands-on approach using pre-recorded videos and digital course materials more often.
-Also, instead of live group discussions, they might even choose to have scheduled consultation sessions, making taking their courses less flexible for students.
+Also, instead of living group discussions, they might even choose to have scheduled consultation sessions, making taking their courses less flexible for students.

 These are part of the many human factors that can negatively affect online education.
 It is good to note that some educators are just better at teaching than others using digital tools.
 This does not only include the necessary technical skills—that data science educators already have—but also the communication skills that also take years to build, especially when one is not used to online course delivery.